ThomasSpare/Battleships.spare/README.md

 # Credits
 Code institute

-Thanks to my mentor Brian O'hare and my swedish study group Mark, Anne-lie and Johan for support and guidance
+Thanks to my mentor Brian O'hare and my study group Mark, Shubham, Anne-lie and Johan for support and guidance

 Thanks to Code institute tutor support